apache/flink/docs/libs/gelly_guide.md

 ### Migrating Spargel Code to Gelly
 Due to the natural mapping of Spargel components to Gelly components, applications can easily be migrated from one API to the other.
+General guidelines:
+* <strong>Vertex and Edge Abstractions</strong>: In Spargel, vertices and edges are defined using tuples (Tuple2 for vertices, Tuple2 for edges without values, Tuple3 for edges with values).
+Gelly presents a more intuitive vertex and edge representation by introducing the `Vertex` and `Edge` types.
+A `Vertex` is defined by an id and a value.
+If no value is provided, the value type should be set to `NullValue`.
+An `Edge` is defined by a source id,  a target id and a value.
+Since the source and target values are of the same type, only two type parameters are needed.
+If no value is provided, the value type should be set to `NullValue`.

+* <strong>Methods for Plain Edges and for Valued Edges</strong>: In Spargel, there are separate methods for edges with values and edges without values when running the vertex centric iteration (i.e. `withValuedEdges()`, `withPlainEdges()`).
+In Gelly, this distinction no longer needs to be made because an edge with no value will simply have a `NullValue` type.

+* <strong>OutgoingEdge versus Edge</strong>: Spargel's `OutgoingEdge` is replaced by `Edge` in Gelly.

+* <strong>Running a Vertex Centric Iteration</strong>: In Spargel, an iteration is ran by calling the `runOperation()` method on a `VertexCentricIteration`.
+The edge type (plain or valued) dictates the method to be called.
+The arguments are: a data set of edges, the vertex update function, the messaging function and the maximum number of iterations.
+The result is a DataSet<Tuple2<vertexId, vertexValue>> representing the updated vertices.
+In Gelly, an iteration is ran by calling `runVertexCentricIteration()` on a graph.
+The parameters given to this method are the vertex update function, the messaging function and the maximum number of iterations.
+The result is a new graph with updated vertex values.

+* <strong>Configuring a Vertex Centric Iteration</strong>: In Spargel, an iteration is configured by directly setting a set of parameters on the VertexCentricIteration instance (e.g. `iteration.setName("Spargel Iteration")`).
+In Gelly, a vertex-centric iteration is configured using the `IterationConfiguration` object (e.g. iterationConfiguration.setName("Gelly Iteration")).
+An instance of this object is then passed as a final parameter to the `runVertexCentricIteration()` method.

+* <strong>Record API</strong>: Spargel's Record API was completely removed from Gelly.

 In the following section, we present a step-by-step tutorial for moving the connected components algorithm from Spargel to Gelly.

 In Spargel, the edges and vertices are defined by a `DataSet<Tuple2<IdType, EdgeValue>>` and a `DataSet<Tuple2<IdType, VertexValue>>` respectively.